-(1) No other state individually accounts for greater than or equal to 2.56% of the % of Total Number of Accounts in the Master Trust Small Business Segment.
+No other state individually accounts for greater than or equal to 2.57% of the % of Total Number of Accounts in the Master Trust Small Business Segment.

-Since the largest number of accountholders (based on billing addresses) whose accounts were included in the master trust as of October 26, 2016 were in California, Texas, New York and Florida, adverse economic conditions affecting accountholders residing in these areas could affect timely payment by the related accountholders of amounts
+Since the largest number of accountholders (based on billing addresses) whose accounts were included in the master trust as of February 15, 2017 were in California, Texas, New York and Florida, adverse economic conditions affecting accountholders residing in these areas could affect timely payment by the related accountholders of amounts due on the accounts and, accordingly, the actual rates of delinquencies and losses with respect to the Master Trust Portfolio.
+See "Risk Factors."

-FICO.
-The following two tables summarize the Master Trust Consumer Segment and the Master Trust Small Business Segment by FICO score.
-A FICO score is a measurement determined by Fair, Isaac & Company using information collected by the major credit bureaus to assess credit risk.
-The bank obtains, to the extent available, FICO scores at the origination of each account and each month thereafter.
-In the following two tables, Receivables Outstanding are determined as of October 26, 2016, and FICO scores are determined during the month of September 2016.
+FICO\\.
+The following two tables summarize the Master Trust Consumer Segment and the Master Trust Small Business Segment by FICO\ score.
+A FICO\ score is a measurement determined by Fair, Isaac & Company using information collected by the major credit bureaus to assess credit risk.
+The bank obtains, to the extent available, FICO\ scores at the origination of each account and each month thereafter.
+In the following two tables, Receivables Outstanding are determined as of February 15, 2017, and FICO\ scores are determined during the month of January 2017.
 References to "Receivables Outstanding" in the following two tables include both finance charge receivables and principal receivables.
 Because the future composition of the Master Trust Consumer Segment and the Master Trust Small Business Segment may change over time, these tables are not necessarily indicative of the composition of the Master Trust Consumer Segment and the Master Trust Small Business Segment at any specific time in the future.
-FICO scores may change over time, depending on the conduct of the accountholder and changes in credit score technology.
+FICO\ scores may change over time, depending on the conduct of the accountholder and changes in credit score technology.